BEAUTIFUL BEACHES ON MYKONOS

 Ftelia Beach is my first choice for a restaurant on the beach.
 It’s the best kept secret…….until now!
 It’s where the Greeks and wind surfers hang out.
-Scrumptious home cooked food; soft colours complimenting the outdoor décor to the restaurant, natural beauty and tranquil bliss, it is definitely buzz-worthy!
+Scrumptious home cooked food; soft colors complimenting the outdoor décor to the restaurant, natural beauty and tranquil bliss, it is definitely buzz-worthy!

 If you want a crazy time mixed with a chilled factor, wind in your hair, cocktails and good food, then Mykonos is definitely one to have on the agenda.
 Personally, next time I think, I will go to an island where there are no cars, just donkeys.